khtang17/upload-wizard/README.md

 ## License

-Copyright © 2018 The UC Reagents
+Copyright © 2018 The UC Regents